The Touching Story Behind The Urban Decay x Prince Collab

 Wende Zomnir's love of Prince goes back to when she was a child in the '80s.
 Like millions of devoted fans, Prince was "everything" to the Urban Decay founder.
 "My sister and I were completely obsessed with Prince," Zomnir tells Refinery29.
 "His music, the way he dresses, the way he did his makeup — we tried to copy him in every way."

 Fans and observers would concur: Prince was legendary, and the impact that artists like him leave behind stay with fans forever.
 A makeup collection honoring the late performer has always been on Zomnir's wishlist.
 Today, that dream is a reality: The Urban Decay x Prince limited collection is here, and features two palettes, kajal eyeliner, a highlighter, powder, and a multitasker brush, all outfitted in Prince's "love" symbol.
-Fans can sign up to pre-order the collection on May 21 before the full vault is available on on May 27 at UrbanDecay.com.
-All items in the line will be available at all online retailers on June 6.
+Fans can sign up to pre-order the collection on 21st May before the full vault is available on 27th May at UrbanDecay.com.
+All items in the line will be available at all online retailers on 6th June.

 Advertisement